Looking to make your work life a whole lot easier to manage?

 And that last point brings up a little hidden gem.
 You can also create a task directly from a Discussion comment or Library item.
 So when you do come across that out-of-date file in your Library, just right-click on it, create a task to update it, and assign it to the author.
 And when they view the task it will automatically include a link right to the file in question.
 That sounds like a win-win situation to me!

-And this is all just scratching the surface, Tasks has a lot more to offer and can be used in some very creative ways (personally, I've been using Tasks to keep track of my notes for upcoming articles).
+And this is all just scratching the surface.
+Tasks has a lot more to offer, like Smart Lists that let you customize how you manage and view your tasks, and can be used in some very creative ways (personally, I've been using Tasks to keep track of my notes for upcoming articles).
 So now, my task for you is: give Tasks a try for yourself!

-For more how-to information on Tasks, we’ve got you covered here.
+For more how-to information on Smart Lists and all things Tasks, we’ve got you covered here.